donnemartin/dev-setup/README.md

 The section [Step 3: Run the brew.sh script](#step-3-run-the-brewsh-script) installs Vagrant.

-If you prefer to install it separately, you can download it [here](https://www.vagrantup.com/).
+If you prefer to install it separately, you can download it [here](https://www.vagrantup.com/) or run:

+    $ brew update
+    $ brew install caskroom/cask/brew-cask
+    $ brew cask install --appdir="/Applications" vagrant

 ### Docker